 Afterall, nothing says ‘the holiday season’ more than a glass of rich and creamy old-fashioned eggnog while you hang out with friends or sit by the crackling fire!

-Unfortunately, when I look at the ingredients on all those store-bought versions, I feel like all I see is preservatives.
-Plus, those versions taste ONLY OK, but once you taste my homemade non-alcoholic eggnog recipe, you’ll never buy it from the store again!
+Plus, store-bought versions taste ONLY OK, but once you taste my homemade non-alcoholic eggnog recipe, you’ll never buy it from the store again!

-Seriously, it’s THAT good.
+Seriously, this wonderful recipe is THAT good.

 What is Eggnog?